 It’s Your Turn

 What about you?
 Is there anyone you know who needs these words today?
 You can always write me through my contact page.
 Just fill out the basic name and address info, and then the email will come to me.
 Your name or info will never be shared with anyone without your permission.
-Also, if you are visual like me, you can join me and follow my boards on Pinterest.
+Please do not reproduce any of my blog posts without express and written permission from me.

 Share This Post with Others

-Using only the share buttons here or from my Facebook profile page, please feel free to share about my website or this blog post with others in your social media circles so we can work together in encouraging others toward intimacy with God.
-If you haven’t signed up for my weekly posts and newsletter updates, I hope you’ll do so soon.
+Using the share buttons here or from my Facebook profile page, please feel free to share about my website or this blog post with others in your social media circles so we can work together in encouraging others toward intimacy with God.
+If you haven’t signed up for my weekly posts and occasional newsletter updates, then I hope you’ll do so soon.
 I think you’ll enjoy the complimentary ebook that you’ll receive when you sign up.
+You can also follow me on Goodreads, and if you are visual, like me, you can follow me on Pinterest.